 This past April, 17-year-old Ghanaian-American student Kwasi Enin made headlines for being accepted into all eight Ivy League schools.
 When he spoke to the press about his achievement, he remarked that his parents never accepted a grade lower than a 95.
 While Enin's parents' high expectations yielded amazing results for their son, for many kids, focusing on effort may be even more beneficial than focusing on grades.

 For more than a decade, Stanford psychologist Carol Dweck has researched achievement among public school children.
 In one pivotal study, Dweck engaged a group of fifth-graders in a task; afterward teachers praised half the students for being "good workers" and the other half for being "smart."
 The students were then offered an opportunity to work on a challenging or an easy task.
 Those who'd been told they were "hard workers" chose the difficult puzzle, while those praised for being smart selected an easier task.
 Praising children for their effort helps them develop confidence to tackle obstacles, a trait imperative for success.

 "We can pretend that every kid should be able to get really high grades, but that's not realistic," says Ferguson.
 "One of my sons was an A student, another got Cs when he worked hard.
 If my A student came home with Cs, we'd have a conversation.
 If my C student came home with C+s, we'd celebrate.
 Most parents know when their children are working hard.
 And the harder you exercise the brain, the smarter you get."

 ACHIEVEMENT RX: Praise your child for the hours she spends on her homework.
 That focus, drive and work ethic will carry her a lot further than winning an easy A.

-This article was orignally published in the August 2014 issue of ESSENCE, on newsstands now.
+This article was orignally published in the August 2014 issue of ESSENCE.